SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 3. Calculation and verification of the CHECKSUM correctly.
 (5 pts)
 4. Complete data segmentation.
 (5 pts)
 5. Your RDTSocket could be used as a client to send multiple short messages to the server built by your RDTSocket.
 (10 pts)
 6. Your RDTSocket could be used as a server to receive a large file from the a server built by your RDTSocket.
 The file should be separated into multiple CHUNKs and will be sent in a disordered sequence, with some packets being lost.
 Your RDTSocket should receive and buffer all this data and recover it to the original file based on the sequence number of each packet.
-If the RDTSocket detects lost packets, it should send a request to the SERVER and require a re-send.
+If the RDTSocket detects lost packets, it should send a request to the CLIENT and require a re-send.
 (10 pts)
 7. Your RDTSocket could be used as a client to send a large file to the server built by our RDTSocket.
 This file should be separated into multiple CHUNKs and sent in a PIPELINE way.
-During testing, we will delay the reception of data to simulate congestion situations.
-Please ensure to maintain the sizes of the congestion control window and flow control window to stop sending data when the server is congested.
+During testing, we will delay the reception of data to simulate congestion situations. **Please ensure your RDTSocket could maintain the sizes of the congestion control window and flow control window** to control the sending and receiving speed of data, and stop sending data when the server is congested.
 Resume sending data only when notified by the server that it can receive data again.
 Sending more than 30% of data beyond the buffer will be considered a failure to complete the flow control function.
 (20 pts)

 6. We will prepare different test cases for testing the performance of your RDTSocket. (total 25 pts)